-The No Action Alternative, for Minuteman III would result in continued environmental consequences from routine operations at HAFB, VAFB, and downrange.
+The No Action Alternative, for Minuteman III would result in continued environmental consequences from routine operations at HAFB, VSFB, and downrange.
 There are no Minuteman III activities at DPG.
 Potential environmental consequences for the GBSD Test Program are summarized in Table 2-5 and under the analysis for each installation (Sections 4.2.1, 4.2.2, 4.4.3, and 4.2.4).

 Table 2-5.
 Comparison of Potential Environmental Consequences Locations and Resources Affected No Action Alternative Proposed Action Hill Air Force Base, U tah (HAFB) Air Quality The No Action Alternative would continue to be routine operations at HAFB.
 Air quality impacts would continue to be insignificant as shown in previous NEPA documentation.
 HAFB will continue to operate under the current Title V operating permit(s) and complete an annual criteria and Hazardous Air Pollutant Emission Inventory.
 Under the No Action Alternative, for Minuteman III Modification the USAF 2004 Final EA discusses HAFB's role in the ongoing Minuteman III missile tests.
 Construction/Demolition phases are below the general conformity significant indicator levels for pollutants of concern and therefore no significant impacts to air quality are anticipated.
 Additionally, construction-related emissions would be short-term, temporary, and would be confined to the construction site area.
 Exhaust emissions from construction equipment and vehicles would be minimized through implementation of BMPs by the construction contractors, including proper operation and maintenance of equipment.
-The inclusion of standard construction practices and LEED Silver certification into proposed construction activities would potentially reduce fugitive dust emissions generated from the use of construction equipment on exposed soils by 50 percent from uncontrolled levels.
 Construction dust would be reduced by implementation of fugitive dust control measures as listed in Section 4.2.1.1.3 (Mitigation Measures).
 The Mitigation Measures are considered part of the Proposed Action.
-An air quality permit must be in place prior to construction.
-Climate Change The magnitude of climate change beyond the next few decades will depend primarily on the amount of GHGs (especially carbon dioxide [CO2]) emitted globally.
+Climate Change The potential effects of GHG emissions would continue to be of a global nature.
+The magnitude of climate change beyond the next few decades will depend primarily on the amount of GHGs (especially carbon dioxide [CO 2 ]) emitted globally.
 The potential effects of GHG emissions generated by the Proposed Action are by nature global.
-Given the global nature of climate change and the current state of science, it is not useful at this time to attempt to link the emissions qualified for local actions to any specific climatological change or resulting environmental impact.
-Therefore, the quantitative analysis of CO2e emissions in this EA/OEA is for disclosing the local net effects of the proposed actions and for its potential usefulness in making reasoned choices among alternatives.
+The GHG emissions from the Proposed Action have been quantified to the extent feasible in this EA/OEA for information and comparison purposes.
+The estimated annual emissions of CO 2 e would be 2,838.5 tpy during construction of the GBSD test facilities and the estimated annual emissions of CO 2 e would be 115,487 tpy during operations and maintenance of the GBSD test facilities.